tiefseekrebs/Fullsize-Universal-Keyboard-Circuitry-10X/README.md

 ## Introduction

-**FUKC10X** is an open-source, full-size (100%) mechanical keyboard PCB designed in KiCad.
-It's essentially a Daughterboard only h87 pcb with a numpad.
+**Fullsize Universal Keyboard Circuitry 10X or fukc10X for short** is an open-source, full-size (100%) mechanical keyboard PCB designed in KiCad.
+It's essentially a Daughterboard only h87 footprint pcb just with a numpad attached.
+---

+##  Design Files

+The files were designed in KiCAD 10.0 and the [marbastlib](https://github.com/ebastler/marbastlib) was used for MX footprint/symbols.

 ---

 ## Supported Layouts